MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -CapabilitiesContain
 Filters the returned results based on the capabilities assigned to the phone number.
-You can specify one or more capabilities delimited by comma.
+You can specify one or more capabilities delimited by a comma.
 Supported capabilities

 are ConferenceAssignment, VoiceApplicationAssignment, UserAssignment and OCMobile.

 If you specify only one capability, you will get all phone numbers returned that have that capability assigned.
 If you specify a comma separated list for instance like